9-2-2: DEFINITIONS:

 LOT DEPTH: The depth of a lot or parcel as measured along a straight line connecting the midpoint of the front lot line to the midpoint of the rear lot line.

-LOT LINE: A property boundary line of a lot; except, that where any portion of a lot extends into the abutting street, the lot line shall be deemed to be the street line.
+LOT LINE: A property boundary line of a lot; except, that where any portion of a lot extends into the abutting street or sidewalk, the lot line shall be deemed to be the street line.

 LOT LINE, FRONT: A lot line which abuts a street.
-For landlocked or partially landlocked lots, a lot line which faces the access to the lot.
 On a lot abutting two (2) or more streets, the front lot line shall be the shortest lot line abutting a street.
 If the front lot line abuts an exterior side lot line on a curve, the front lot line shall extend to the midpoint of the curve.
+On through lots abutting two streets, both sides abutting streets should be treated as front lot lines.

 LOT LINE, INTERIOR SIDE: A lot line which abuts another lot and which is not a front lot line or a rear lot line.